-The Moshassuck River Preserve has all the right ingredients for a quick escape into nature: a shady canopy of big hickories and oaks, giant glacial boulders, and a meandering river and feeder streams that invite exploration.
+The Moshassuck River Preserve has all the right ingredients for a quick escape into nature: a shady canopy of big hickories and oaks, giant glacial boulders, and a meandering river and small streams that invite exploration.

 Once used as a Boy Scout camp called Camp Conklin, the preserve features three miles of freshly blazed trails, laid out over 210 rolling acres of New England hardwood forest.
 Just eight miles from downtown Providence, it already has the feel of a hidden gem.